Befeepilf/agent-pack/agent-123/README.md

 The repository includes a Terraform configuration for the setup of a production Google Cloud project.
 Refer to [deployment/README.md](deployment/README.md) for detailed instructions on how to deploy the infrastructure and application.

+We are using Cloud Build in GCP to build and deploy.

 ## Monitoring and Observability
 > You can use [this Looker Studio dashboard](https://lookerstudio.google.com/reporting/46b35167-b38b-4e44-bd37-701ef4307418/page/tEnnC